 Silicone breast implants are pre-filled.
 Saline implants are empty initially.
 Because of this, smaller incisions may be used when placing saline breast implants.
-After the incision is made and the pocket into which the saline implant will be inserted is created, the edges of the saline breast implant are rolled toward the center into a shape that looks something like a thin burrito.
-This allows an empty, narrow implant to be inserted into the pocket, then unrolled once inside.
-Sterile saline is then added to the implant, filling it to its final volume.
+After the incision is made a pocket is created behind the breast tissue.
+The empty saline breast implant edges are rolled together into a shape that looks like a folded tortilla (this is Texas, after all!).
+The empty, folded implant is then inserted into the pocket.
+Sterile saline is added to the implant, filling it to its final shape and volume.

-The incisions and resulting scars are usually smaller when saline implants are used than when similar-volume silicone breast implants are used.
-Saline breast implants allow more fine adjustment of size compared to silicone implants because saline may be added to or removed from the implants, this allows for more “fine tuning” of the final result than when using pre-filled silicone implants.
+The incisions and resulting scars are usually smaller with saline implants than similar-volume silicone breast implants.
+Since saline may be added to or removed from the implants, this allows for more “fine tuning” of the final result than when using pre-filled silicone implants.
 This may be beneficial for a woman who has one breast that is larger than the other.
 Saline implants also cost less than silicone implants.

-Saline and silicone breast implants wrinkle around the edges.
-With saline-filled breast implants, it may be possible to feel those wrinkles under the skin more easily than with silicone implants.
-For that reason, saline implants tend to work best in women who have a little more existing breast volume than women who have almost no shape or volume before undergoing breast augmentation.
-Women who are of average weight or even higher BMI’s (body mass index) and have more existing tissue may be good candidates for saline breast implants.
-Also, in situations where one breast is substantially larger than the other, saline implants may be a good choice.
-Finally, saline implants cost less than silicone implants, and that is certainly a major consideration for many women interested in breast augmentation surgery.
+Saline implants may work well in women who have a little more existing breast tissue than women who have almost no shape or volume.
+Women of average weight (or even a little ‘plus-sized’) may be good candidates for saline breast implants.
+In situations where one breast is noticeably larger than the other, saline implants may be a good choice.